USF-CS326-S23/USF-CS326-S23.github.io/notes/lecture01.md

   * Unforgiving environment: quirky h/w, hard to debug

 You'll be glad you took this course if you...
-  * Care about what goes on under the hood
+  * Want to know what goes on under the hood
   * Like infrastructure
   * Need to track down bugs or security problems
   * Care about high performance
+  * Want to become a better programmer

 Cool stuff we will do
   * Build a user-level memory allocator